ucdavis/hpccf-docs/docs/backups/index.md

 1. Purchase more space by visiting [Hippo](https://hippo.ucdavis.edu/) and ordering additional backup space.
 -->

-1. Contacting HPC@UCD support and purchasing additional backup storage space.
+1. [Contacting HPC@UCD support](../support.md) and purchasing additional backup storage space.

 1. Backup less data by reducing the amount of data in your `BACKED-UP/` directory.
 This will require old data to age out before new data can be backed up.

 1. Ignore it.
 Eventually old data should age out and new data should be able to be backed up again.

-1. Reduce the number of snapshots you keep by contacting HPC@UCD support.
+1. Reduce the number of snapshots you keep by [contacting HPC@UCD support](../support.md).
 For example, if you keep 6 monthly, you could reduce that to 3.
-This will age-out (delete) the data greater than 3 months, freeing up space for new data.
+This will age-out (delete) the data older than 3 months, freeing up space for new data.

 ### What types of snapshots are available?